MAPC/myschoolcommute/README.rst

   $ vagrant ssh -c "cd myschoolcommute && python manage.py runserver 0.0.0.0:8001"

 Manual setup:
-setup.sh is the provisioning script used for Vagrant, and provides the basis for setting up the project in Linux.
+setup.sh is the provisioning script used for Vagrant, and provides the basis for setting up the project for Linux.

 Install Python requirements